MarketPredict-BoEC/Market-Predict/README.md

-# ForexPredict tool
+# MarketPredict tool
-**ForexPredict** is an implementation of the **Bag-of-Economic-Concepts (BoEC)** for the foreign Stock Exchange Market _(FOREX)_.
-For the implementation that uses BERT contextualized word embedding, please refer to folder _BoEC-BERT_ and for context free word embedding please refer to folder _BoEC-word2vec_.
-For the implementation of ForexPredict crawler, please refer to folder _crawler_.
+**MarketPredict** is an implementation of the **BERT based Bag-of-Economic-Concepts (BERT-BoEC)** for the Financial Market _(FOREX, cryptocurrencies and commodities)_.
+For the implementation that uses BERT contextualized word embedding, please refer to folder _BERT_BoEC_ .
+For the implementation of MarketPredict crawler, please refer to folder _crawler_.

 DataSets DOI in figshare: 10.6084/m9.figshare.11977908